Guide

 How to Export Google Maps Timeline to Excel or CSV

 If you need your Google Maps Timeline (also called Location History) as a spreadsheet — for a mileage log, a client billing report, or just to analyze your own travel patterns — the raw file Google gives you isn't usable on its own.
 It's a deeply nested JSON file, not a table.
-This guide walks through both ways to get that file out of Google, and how to turn it into a clean Excel or CSV file.

 Step 1: Get your raw Timeline file from Google